 The Health Insurance Portability and Accountability Act (HIPAA), 45 CFR, Title II, §201-250, provides clear definition for Fraud & Abuse control programs, establishment of criminal and civil penalties and sanctions for noncompliance.
 This act protects the privacy of the patient.
 Under the U.S. Department of Health and Human Services, the Office of Civil Rights (OCR) investigates and enforces HIPAA violations.
-In January 2018, the OCR reported they received over 173,426 HIPAA complaints since the initiation of the Privacy Rule in April 2003.
-They investigated and resolved over 25,695 cases by requiring changes in privacy practices and corrective actions, or by giving technical assistance to covered entities or business associates.
-The OCR indicated that the compliance issues investigated most often in order of occurrence are as follows:
+The OCR reported on September 30, 2023, that since the compliance date of the Privacy Rule in April 2003, OCR has received over 343,032 HIPAA complaints and has initiated over 1,178 compliance reviews.
+They have resolved ninety-nine percent of these cases (338,401).